Nich0l3/FPGA-Cryptography/README.md

 # FPGA-Cryptography

-## Title: Unleashing the Power of Security: Cryptography Implementation on FPGA

 ### Introduction:

 In the rapidly evolving landscape of digital communication and information exchange, ensuring the security and privacy of sensitive data has become paramount.
 Cryptography, the science of secure communication, plays a crucial role in safeguarding information from unauthorized access or tampering.
 As technology advances, the need for efficient and high-performance cryptographic systems has led to the exploration of innovative platforms for implementation, and one such platform gaining prominence is the Field-Programmable Gate Array (FPGA).